 Advances in speech-to-text and text-to-speech technologies come to aid those living with speech impediments.
 Voice systems like Voiceitt can learn speakers’ pronunciation over time and translate the user’s words into clear and normalized speech in the form of audio or text messages.
 The app may also be used to help people with speech impairments communicate face-to-face with each other.
 Similarly, Google’s Parrotron is another AI tool that makes it easier for speech-impaired users to be understood by turning impaired speech patterns into fluent speech.

 Advancements in AI technology have also made it possible to develop tools that make the lives of people with hearing disabilities easier.
 One of the leading providers of such AI-powered platforms is GnoSys, known as “Google translator for the deaf and mute”.
 The AI-based app uses neural networks and computer vision to translate gestures or sign language into text and speech instantly.
 Google’s DeepMind has also used the capabilities of AI to create a system that uses lip-reading algorithms to accurately decipher entire phrases.
-The system was trained watching over 5000 hours of different TV programs and analyzing a total of 118.000 sentences.
+The system was trained to watch over 5000 hours of different TV programs and analyzing a total of 118.000 sentences.
 The research resulted in a system that can interpret human speech in public spaces, a variety of noisy and lighting environments.

 Independent in-home living

 Smart home technology can be a great benefit for those with limited mobility.
 Through simple voice commands allowing to communicate what they need and request the information they are seeking, they can control nearly every aspect of their home from switching on/off lights, adjusting the temperature to turning off the stove, and playing music.
 AI-assisted smart home technology can be very helpful for people living with disabilities, assist them in moving around the home, and support more independent living.